Adolfo Gutiérrez Arenas

 Adolfo Gutiérrez Arenas has performed at major venues all over the world, such as the Concertgebouw Amsterdam, the Auditorio Nacional de Música in Madrid, the Ford Theatre in Los Angeles and the Palau de la Música in Barcelona.

-He also is a devoted chamber musician and has appeared at festivals like the Schleswig-Holstein Music Festival, the Mendelssohn Festival of the Gewandhaus Leipzig, the Holland Music Sessions, the Ravinia Festival and the Montreal Symphony Summer Festival.
+He also is a devoted chamber musician and has appeared at festivals like the Schleswig-Holstein Music Festival, the Mendelssohn Festival of the Gewandhaus Leipzig, the Festival Música y Danza Granada, the Ravinia Festival and the Montreal Symphony Summer Festival with partners like Josu de Solaun, Gilles Vonsattel, Christopher Park and Alissa Margulis.

 Among his recordings are works by Barber, Rachmaninov and Piazzolla.
-His recordings of Bach’s six solo suites for cello and Beethoven’s cello sonatas with the pianist Christopher Park have been highly acclaimed.
-In Spring 2019, his recording of all works for cello and orchestra by Dvořák with the Magdeburgische Philharmonie under Kimbo Ishii has been released on the label IBS Classical and also received enthusiastic reviews in Germany and abroad.
+His recordings of Bach’s six solo suites for cello and Beethoven’s cello sonatas with the pianist Christopher Park (Odradek records, 2020) have been highly acclaimed.
+In 2019, his recording of all works for cello and orchestra by Dvořák with the Magdeburgische Philharmonie under Kimbo Ishii has been released on the label IBS Classical and also received enthusiastic reviews in Germany and abroad.
+He has just recorded cello works by Schubert and Schumann with pianist Josu de Solaun.

 Adolfo Gutiérrez Arenas plays a cello by Francesco Ruggieri (Cremona, 1673).